ralexstokes/mev-rs/book/mev-build-rs.md

   This wallet will be used to author payment transactions to the proposer and also is used as the source of funds for any subsidy value you wish to add to the block.
   You can select a particular index (following BIP-39) by terminating the seed phrase with a `:N` and integer index `N`.
 Otherwise the builder will just use the first index from the key tree.
 * `subsidy_gwei`: set this value to 0 if your execution layer address has no ETH in it; otherwise, the blocks will be invalid.
-* `jwt_secret_path`: this path points to the JWT secret file created previously and is specific to your deployment.

 ### Launch